 Improvements are proposed to the existing ‘Devon Hotel’ roundabout.
-This will include an additional lane on the entry to the roundabout to increase its capacity.
+This will include an additional lane on the entry to the roundabout as well as facilities for pedestrians and cyclists.

-The School Access Junction is a new signalised junction on the A379 between the Devon Hotel Roundabout and the existing junction with Chudleigh Road.
-Devon County Council is taking an active role in the delivery of this junction as it enables the construction of a new school as well as residential development.
+The School Access Junction is a new signalised junction on the A379 between the Devon Hotel Roundabout and the existing junction with Chudleigh Road which enables the construction of a new school as well as residential development.

-Please see the plan of the junction works for more information.
 Facilities for pedestrians and cyclists across the A379 will be provided separately.
-It is proposed a pedestrian / cycle bridge will provide a connection across the A379 and is included within the Housing Infrastructure Fund project.
+A new pedestrian / cycle bridge will provide a connection across the A379 and is included within the Housing Infrastructure Fund project.

 Works started on site in January 2021 and were completed December 2021.